Read more about

 Over the centuries, the Jews were persecuted many times for their religious beliefs.
 The worst such event was termed the Holocaust when over 6 million Jews were killed by the Nazis.

 Today, the world has around 14 million Jews.
-Most live in Israel and the United States.
+Most of these people live in Israel and the United States.

 Evolution Of Religions And The Rise Of Atheism

 Throughout human history, many religions sprang to life.
 However, only a few survived to emerge as major religions of the world.
 Today, globalization has a major effect on the evolution of new religions.
 The intense mingling of cultures has diluted the stringent and conservative religious beliefs of the younger generations across the world.
 They are more receptive of other faiths than ever before.
-Atheism is also on the rise in the modern-day.
-In North America and Europe especially, those who are religiously unaffiliated are the second largest group when the population is grouped by religion.
+Atheism is also on the rise in the modern-day, especially in countries with multicultural populations.
+In North America and Europe, the “nones” or those who are religiously unaffiliated are the second largest group when the population is grouped by religion.
 Predictions state that as the world “modernizes,” religions might fade out altogether.
 Only time will tell whether this happens or newer, dynamic religions emerge to captivate even the “nones.”

 What is the Oldest Religion in the World?